 pamtotiff uses the Libtiff.org TIFF library (or whatever equivalent you provide) to generate the TIFF output.
 Details of the format it produces are therefore controlled by that library.

 By default, pamtotiff creates a TIFF file with no compression.
 This is your best bet most of the time.
-If you want to try another compression scheme or tweak some of the other even more obscure output options, there are a number of options which which to play.
+If you want to try another compression scheme or tweak some of the other even more obscure output options, there are a number of options which to play.

 Before Netpbm 8.4 (April 2000), the default was to use LZW compression.
-But then new releases of the TIFF library started omitting the LZW compression capability due to concern about patents on LZW.
+But then new releases of the TIFF library started omitting the LZW compression capability because of concern about patents on LZW.
 So since then, the default has been no compression.
 The LZW patents have now expired and new TIFF libraries do LZW, but the pamtotiff behavior remains the same for compatibility with older TIFF libraries and applications of pamtotiff.

 The -none, -packbits, -lzw, -g3, -g4, -flate, and -adobeflate options are used to override the default and set the compression scheme used in creating the output file.
 The -predictor option is meaningful only with LZW compression: a predictor value of 2 causes each scanline of the output image to undergo horizontal differencing before it is encoded; a value of 1 forces each scanline to be encoded without differencing.
 By default, pamtotiff creates a TIFF file with msb-to-lsb fill order.
 The -msb2lsb and -lsb2msb options are used to override the default and set the fill order used in creating the file.